awsdocs/amazon-sns-developer-guide/doc_source/subscribe-sqs-queue-to-sns-topic.md

 For an Amazon SNS topic to be able to send messages to a queue, you must set a policy on the queue that allows the Amazon SNS topic to perform the `sqs:SendMessage` action\.

 Before you subscribe a queue to a topic, you need a topic and a queue\.
 If you haven't already created a topic or queue, create them now\.
 For more information, see [Creating a Topic](https://docs.aws.amazon.com/sns/latest/gsg/CreateTopic.html), and see [Creating a Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.htmlCreatingQueue.html) in the *Amazon Simple Queue Service Developer Guide*\.

 To set a policy on a queue, you can use the Amazon SQS console or the [SetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/Query_QuerySetQueueAttributes.html) API action\.
 Before you start, make sure you have the ARN for the topic that you want to allow to send messages to the queue\.
+If you are subscribing a queue to multiple topics, your policy must contain one `Statement` element for each topic\.

 **To set a SendMessage policy on a queue using the Amazon SQS console**